Antinormanist/Antinormanist/README.md

 - 👋 Hi, I’m @Antinormanist
 - 👀 I’m interested in Python, programming, and hard tasks
-- 🌱 I’m currently learning Docker and algorithms
+- 🌱 I’m currently learning FastAPI and algorithms
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me bogdanit.goryachev.2009@gmail.com
 - 😄 Pronouns: He/Him